minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 ## Start a new Minima node

 ### Remove nodes installed using the old script

-If you have been running a node using the install script provided, please remove these nodes following the instructions below.
+If you were a user during Testnet and previously setup a node as a service using the script provided by us, you need to remove these nodes before starting a node using Docker.

 If you are a new user, continue to [Start your node](#start-your-node).

+<details><summary>How to remove a node previously installed using our script</summary>

 1. Logon to your server as a non root user with sudo (admin) rights.